NUSTM/SemEval-2024_ECAC/README.md

-# SemEval-2024 Task 3: The Competition of Multimodal Emotion Cause Analysis in Conversations
+# SemEval-2024 Task 3: Multimodal Emotion Cause Analysis in Conversations

-We organize an ECAC evaluation, namely the Competition of Multimodal Emotion Cause Analysis in Conversations, as a shared task of [SemEval-2024](https://semeval.github.io/SemEval2024/tasks).
+We organize an ECAC evaluation, namely Multimodal Emotion Cause Analysis in Conversations, as a shared task of [SemEval-2024](https://semeval.github.io/SemEval2024/tasks).

-🎉🎉🎉 The **task paper** is available [here](https://aclanthology.org/2024.semeval2024-1.273).
+🎉🎉🎉 Our **task paper** is available [here](https://aclanthology.org/2024.semeval2024-1.273).
 Please [cite](#Citation) it according to the official format.

 🔥🔥🔥 Our [CodaLab Competition](#CodaLab) website is available!